We proudly offer the bios of our accomplished teachers.

 Serrana Laure Gay has published short stories in Sinister Wisdom, the North Dakota Quarterly, X-R-A-Y Literary Magazine, Red Noise Collective, Big Bend Literary Magazine, Silver Rose Magazine, and Prometheus Dreaming.
 She is the author of the illustrated book Fatty Fatty No Friends (Mind the Art Entertainment), adapted from her operetta of the same name, which was winner of the Best of Fest prize at the New York Musical Theatre Festival.
 Her plays have been workshopped or appeared at the New York International Fringe Festival, Joe’s Pub at the Public Theatre, the National Opera Center, the Frigid NY theatre festival, the HERE Arts Center, and Feinstein’s 54 Below.
 She has taught at the Sarah Lawrence College Writing Institute.
 She holds a BFA from Ithaca College and an MFA in Writing from Sarah Lawrence College.

-Varud Gupta is the author of the graphic novel Chhotu: A Tale of Partition and Love and the nonfiction travel memoir Bhagwaan Ke Pakwaan: Food of the Gods (both Penguin Random House).
+Varud Gupta is the author of the graphic novels Heer, and Chhotu: A Tale of Partition and Love, and the nonfiction travel memoir Bhagwaan Ke Pakwaan: Food of the Gods (all Penguin Random House).
 His food and travel articles have appeared in National Geographic and America's Test Kitchen, among others, and his short graphic fiction has appeared in Comixense and Inklab.
-He has worked as head of originals for the production studio Resting Kitsch Face, and taught for the Indian Institute of Art and Design.
-He holds a BS from New York University.
+He has worked as director of the Columbia University Artist/Teachers Program, and taught for Columbia University, the Indian Institute of Art and Design, the Center for Fiction, and 826NYC.
+He holds a BS from New York University and and MFA in Creative Writing from Columbia University.

 Season Harper-Fox has published fiction, poetry, and book reviews in Cream City Review, Rocky Mountain Review of Modern Language and Literature, OnTheBus, and Primavera, and she has served as editorial assistant for Prairie Schooner.
 She has taught at the University of Nebraska-Lincoln and the University of Nebraska-Omaha.
 She holds a BA and an MA in Creative Writing from the University of Nebraska-Lincoln.